cnrosu/AutoHelpDesk/docs/windows11-upgrade-verification.md

 ```powershell
 Get-CimInstance -ClassName Win32_OperatingSystem | Select-Object Caption, Version
 ```
-Record the caption value in your ticket notes to document that the device is already on Windows 11.
+Record the caption value in your ticket notes so upgrade blockers can be cross-checked against the reported build.